axodevelopment/ACS-Tutorials/PolicyTutorials/policy-lifecycle.md

 Ok now that we have an idea of what types of enforcmenets can happen and when they may be applied...
 Lets see it in action.

+To do these tests I have two argo apps, one for when we update the Policy and one for the project, I'll set them to manual update for now.

+They are located at `PolicyTutorials/res/app-dep/*`

+With both app and policy deployed we can begin our tests...